Verdun (video game): Sequels

-Verdun was followed by Tannenberg, which was released on 13 February 2019.
-Another sequel, Isonzo, was released on September 13, 2022.
+Verdun was followed by Tannenberg, set in the East European theater, which was released on 13 February 2019.
+Another sequel, Isonzo, set in the Italian Front, was released on September 13, 2022.
 The game features authentic World War I elements, including weapons, uniforms, and maps inspired by real locations.
 Developed by BlackMill Games, Isonzo accommodates up to 48 players joining a team on PC and 40 players on consoles.
 The game is also playable single or multiplayer with AI bots.

-A fourth game in the series, Gallipoli, was announced in August 2025.
+A fourth game in the series, Gallipoli, set in the Middle Eastern theater, was announced in August 2025.
+Gallipoli was released on August 20, 2026.